About the Bartram Frolic

 Bartram Historic Rollestown Kayaking Tour – 8:30 AM – 11:00 PM: A guided 2-mile round-trip paddle from the East Palatka Pico Road Boat Ramp to the site of historic Rollestown.

-Bartram Trail Equestrian Ride at Dunns Creek State Park
+Bartram Trail Cracker Horse Ride & Campout at Dunns Creek State Park

 Location Address: